Policy reviewed on 14th September 2021

-- The Volunteer Ambassador/Staff member will inform the Acting Manager, Lucinda Terry, who will make contact with the attendee, who had fallen ill.
+- The Volunteer Ambassador/Staff member will inform the Acting Manager, Lucinda Terry, who will contact the attendee, who had fallen ill.
 They will be asked to request a testing kit to establish whether they have a confirmed case of COVID-19, and report back to GMOTFW with the outcome of their results.

 - If a confirmed case is identified, all attendees of the meet including the Volunteer Ambassador/Staff member will be contacted and informed.
 As per the current Government guidelines, some individuals will be required to self-isolate at home.

 There are some practical steps everyone can take to stop the spread of viruses:

 • Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze

 • Put used tissues in the bin immediately

 • Wash your hands with soap and water often – use hand sanitiser gel if soap and water are not available